Farewell to Adobe Flash Player – What You Need to Know

 Adobe made this end-of-life announcement in July, 2017 in collaboration with several of their technology partners including Apple, Facebook, Google, Microsoft, and Mozilla.

 The decision was made because other open standards have matured and serve as viable alternatives for Flash content.
-Since the major browser vendors are integrating these better, more secure options into their browsers, they are deprecating most other plug-ins like Adobe Flash Player.
+Since the major browser vendors are integrating these better, more secure options into their browsers, they are deprecating most other outside plug-ins.

-However, effective January 1, 2021, Adobe will be removing Flash Player download pages from its site and Flash-based content will be blocked from running in Adobe Flash Player.
+However, effective January 1, 2021, Adobe will be removing Flash Player download pages from its site and Flash-based content will be blocked from running in the app.
 There will be no more security updates for the app.

-If you find Flash Player available for download on a third-party website, know that it is not authorized by Adobe.
-Do not download it since it may be a source of malware and viruses.
+If you find Flash Player available for download on a third-party website, know that it is not authorized.
+Don’t download it since it may be a source of malware and viruses.

-Keep your network current with security updates and make plans to stop using Flash.
-Adobe Flash Player will soon enter the annals of computer history, and we wish it a fond farewell.
+Keep your network current with security updates and make plans to stop using the once-beloved but now outdated Flash.
+It will soon enter the annals of computer history, and we wish it a fond farewell.